-The device has four outputs with programmable drivers, allowing up to four differential clocks, or a combination of differential clocks and up to four 1.8-V LVCMOS pairs (two outputs per pair).
+The device has eight outputs with programmable drivers, allowing up to eight differential clocks, or a combination of differential clocks and up to four 1.8-V LVCMOS pairs (two outputs per pair).
 The output clocks can be selected from either APLL/VCO domain through the output muxes.
 The output dividers have a SYNC feature to allow multiple outputs to be phase-aligned.
+A 1-PPS output can be supported on Output 7 (OUT7).
+If needed, the user can enable the zero-delay mode (ZDM) synchronization to achieve deterministic phase alignment between an APLL1 clock on OUT7 and the selected reference input.